Dynamic Formation and Associated Heating of Magnetic Loop on the Sun.

-Following the previous work that described how the magnetic compression proceeded via dynamic loop-loop interaction, we constructed a quantitative model of this process in the solar magnetized atmosphere, which realized that it is a process of volume shrinkage with nonuniform acceleration caused by Lorentz force.
-When adjacent emerging magnetic loops locally have different thermal and dynamic properties, a significant discrepancy between their translational motions driven by means of Lorentz force may arise, leading to the dynamic interaction.
-We used numerical and analytic methods for examining magnetic piston-driven wave to evaluate how much a single event of the interaction could increase temperature in the upper chromosphere.
-The model showed a possibility that a chromospheric plasma is heated by the single event to have transition region temperature, which is typically several tens of times higher than chromospheric temperature.
-The model also provided an insight into the formation height of the transition region.
+Following the previous work that revealed how the magnetic compression proceeded via dynamic loop-loop interaction, we constructed a quantitative model of magnetic piston to make a detailed analysis of the loop-loop interaction that occurs in the magnetized atmosphere of the Sun.
+When adjacent emerging magnetic loops locally have different thermal and dynamic properties, a significant discrepancy between their translational motions driven by means of Lorentz force may arise, leading to the loop-loop interaction.
+We used numerical and analytic methods for examining magnetic piston-driven waves to evaluate how much a single event of the interaction could increase temperature in the upper chromosphere.
+The result showed a possibility that a chromospheric plasma is heated by the single event to have transition region temperature, which is typically several tens of times higher than chromospheric temperature.
+Our model demonstrated that the dynamic loop-loop interaction is a process of volume shrinkage with nonuniform acceleration caused by Lorentz force, providing an insight into the formation height of the transition region.

 Reference